-In 2012 we began a pilot monitoring and remediation system in two cocoa cooperatives to raise awareness about child labour and to identify children at risk.
+As part of the Nestlé Cocoa Plan, in 2012 we began a pilot monitoring and remediation system in two cocoa cooperatives to raise awareness about child labour and to identify and help children at risk.

-Today, this monitoring and remediation scheme has begun in 22 farmer cooperatives, covering more than 12,000 farmers.
-The scheme will be rolled out to all cooperatives that supply us with cocoa in the country (about 70) by the end of 2016.
+Today, this monitoring and remediation scheme has been rolled out to 69 farmer cooperatives, covering more than 37,000 farmers.
+The scheme will be rolled out to any cooperatives part of the Nestlé Cocoa Plan within a year of joining.

 To the best of our knowledge, we’re the first cocoa purchaser to set up such a system.
 It is starting to give us unprecedented information about the living and working conditions of farming communities and it’s an opportunity to help individuals directly and make real progress.

 To date, we have found over 5,000 children doing work defined as child labour, and are in the process of assisting with various forms of remediation.
 We will be monitoring the success of this work to help improve the programme over time.

 How does the monitoring and remediation system work?

 We have recruited and trained 64 child labour monitoring and remediation agents so far, as well as 1,056 community liaison people.